vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/extend.md

 The aliases of the same name (`alias`) and layouts (`layouts`) of your own newly created theme has higher priority over the extended theme `vuepress-theme-hope`, which means that you can override `vuepress-theme-hope` components via `alias` option in theme api, and you can add or override layouts via `layouts` in client config file.

-The theme provide the following layouts:
+The theme provides the following layouts:

 - Layout
 - NotFound